 - A85.
 Understanding the entity and its environment, and the applicable financial reporting framework, assists the auditor in identifying events or conditions, the characteristics of which may affect the susceptibility of assertions about classes of transactions, account balances or disclosures to misstatement.
 These characteristics are inherent risk factors.
 Inherent risk factors may affect susceptibility of assertions to misstatement by influencing the likelihood of occurrence of a misstatement or the magnitude of the misstatement if it were to occur.
-Understanding how inherent risk factors affect the susceptibility of assertions to misstatement at the assertion level in accordance with paragraph 28(b).
-Understanding the degree to which inherent risk factors affect susceptibility of assertions to misstatement at the assertion level in accordance with paragraph 28(b).
-Understanding the degree to which inherent risk factors affect susceptibility of assertions to misstatement also assists the auditor in approximate and magnitude of a possible misstatement when assessing inherent risk in accordance with paragraph 31(a).
+Understanding how inherent risk factors affect the susceptibility of assertions to misstatement may assist the auditor with a preliminary understanding of the likelihood or magnitude of misstatements, which assists the auditor in identifying risks of material misstatement at the assertion level in accordance with paragraph 28(b).
+Understanding the degree to which inherent risk factors affect susceptibility of assertions to misstatement also assists the auditor in assessing the likelihood and magnitude of a possible misstatement when assessing inherent risk in accordance with paragraph 31(a).
 Accordingly, understanding the inherent risk factors may also assist the auditor in designing and performing further audit procedures in accordance with ISA (Ireland) 330 (Revised August 2018). - A86.
 The auditor's identification of risks of material misstatement at the assertion level and assessment of inherent risk may also be influenced by audit evidence obtained by the auditor in performing other risk assessment procedures, further audit procedures or in fulfilling other requirements in the ISAs (Ireland) (see paragraphs A95, A103, A111, A121, A124 and A151).